seagle0128/qmk_firmware/keyboards/keychron/q1/rev_0100/keymaps/seagle0128/README.md

 - Caps Lock RGB indicator
     - the Caps Lock key will light when Caps Lock is enabled with the following options:
         - #define CAPS_LOCK_INDICATOR_COLOR [color] in config.h to set the backlight color used for the indicator when Caps Lock is enabled (default: red)
         - Fn+Z will toggle lighting the TAB key when Caps Lock is enabled.
-This is useful with non backlit keycaps/legends. (default: off)
+This is useful with non backlit keycaps/legends. (default: on)
         - Fn+X will toggle lighting all the alpha keys when Caps Lock is enabled. (default: off)

 - Dynamic Fn layer RGB indicator